JPIAMRTRIUMPH/MicrobialGenomics/_episodes/20_Sequence_Quality_lecture.md

 Record the number of bases, the estimated sequencing depth (number of bases divided by expected size of the genome) and the mean read length in the [Google Docs file](https://docs.google.com/spreadsheets/d/1KI0KA0Rcbg3pKrFRDKikrj4Mdo5pmV60nOodNzNtZp4/edit#gid=0)

 Sometimes the Nanopore output is really high.
 [Filtlong](https://github.com/rrwick/Filtlong) can be used to reduce the amount of read data to more manageable levels.
 Using this command we reduce the expected coverage to about 100x.
-This may not be necessary in the example.
+This is not necessary in the example data for this course.

 ```
 $ cd ~/reads